Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

-# Use Case Descriptions Management of Income Sources
+# Use Case Descriptions Management of Transactions

-## Add Income Source
+## Add Transaction

 ```
-Title: Add Income Source
+Title: Add Transaction

 Primary Actors: User
 Secondary Actors: -

 Preconditions: -
-Postconditions: The given income source is added to set of income sources
+Postconditions: The given transaction is added to set of transactions

 Flow:
-1. The user selects a bank account to create an income source for.
+1. The user selects a bank account to create an transaction for.
-2. The user enters the required data for an income source.
+2. The user enters the required data for a Transaction.
 3. The system validates the received data.
-A monetary amount can only be provided if the income source is static.
-If the income source is dynamic, income records can be added later.
-OneTime income sources have to be static.
+A monetary amount can only be provided if the transaction is static.
+If the transaction is dynamic, records can be added later.
+OneTime transaction have to be static.
-4. The system creates a new income source and saves it.
+4. The system creates a new transaction and saves it.

 Alternative flows: